Requirements & Credit Information

 - English Literature & Composition test: Four or five literature courses: Classic English Novels (honors), Contemporary American Culture (phase 3), Early American Literature (phase 4), Early English Literature (phase 4), Great Themes in the Humanities (phase 4), Greek Myths (phase 4), Later American Literature (phase 3), Later English Literature (phase 3), Modern American Dramatic Literature (honors), Russian Literature (honors), Short Story Masterpieces (phase 3), Shakespeare (phase 4), Twentieth Century Literature (honors), World Classics (phase 3).

-Suggested school year in which to take exam: 11th and/or 12th Grade
+Suggested school year in which to take the exam: 11th and/or 12th Grade

 Additional expectations, if any, to prepare for exam: Students at HHS who enroll in rigorous phase 3, 4, and honors courses in 10th, 11th, and 12th grades and experience academic success in these classes are, for the most part, more than adequately prepared to sit for the AP English Language and Composition exam in May.